alaindomissy/basespaceapp/docs/getting_started.md

 ## Using basespaceapp

 By default, basespaceapp is both a command line tool and a Python module that can be used to build and run pipelines in code.
-This means that whether you're a user, or a developer Metapipe can be adapted to fit your needs.
+This means that whether you're a user, or a developer Basespaceapp can be adapted to fit your needs.

 To see basespaceapp's help menu, type the following, just as you'd expect.